seato/play-code/README.md

 # play code

-REPL to test my utilities, I'll start off with some color!
+playin around with some euler, gotta shake off the mornin grog